akpw/mktxp/README.md

 ```

 ## A check on reality
-Now let's put these user credentials in the above configuration file, and at that point we should already be able to check our success. \
+Now let's put a Mikrotik device address / user credentials in the above MKTXP configuration file, and at that point we should already be able to check our success so far. \
 Since MKTXP can print selected metrics directly on the command line, it's easy to check on things even before connecting to Prometheus or Grafana. \
 For example, let's go take a look at some of my smart home CAPsMAN clients:
 ```